-Michel Wiman, October 2018, with special thanks and photos courtesy of Tara Davis, Willamette River-Rio Laja Twinning Project; Heath Keirstead of the Benton County Soil and Water Conservation District; and Kathleen Westly of Marys River Watershed Council.
+Michel Wiman, October 2018, with special thanks and photos courtesy of Tara Davis, Willamette River-Rio Laja Twinning Project; Heath Keirstead of the Benton Soil and Water Conservation District; and Kathleen Westly of Marys River Watershed Council.

 Why are one-third of all migratory bird species worldwide in decline?
 Most research points to habitat loss as the greatest threat to bird populations.
 Educating the next generation of little humans to care about and understand the habitats and needs of migrating birds is a critical step to sustaining them.

 Enter the “Migratory Bird Habitat Study for Classrooms Across Borders” project, which connects schools in Mexico and Oregon to study birds that migrate between the two countries.
 Elementary students in Corvallis, Oregon, will work together with students in Guanajuato, Mexico to learn about riparian habitat, water quality, and three focal bird species: the Great Blue Heron, the Rufous Hummingbird, and the Black-throated Gray Warbler.
 The Institute for Applied Ecology (IAE) is partnering with Marys River Watershed Council and the Greenbelt Land Trust to engage dual-immersion English/Spanish third graders in Corvallis with in-class and field trip inquiry-based lessons, facilitated by trained high school students.